THREE CITIES: Lorenzo de’ Medici

 - Transfer students and spring admits, please contact OISP for eligibility

-Includes: Northeastern University (NU) tuition for 16 NU credits (TBD), and 24/7 worldwide emergency assistance ($100).
+Includes: Northeastern University (NU) tuition for 16 NU credits ($22,310), and International Security and Emergency Support ($350).
 Please note that this program requires students to take five courses.
-Should students choose to transfer back the fifth course, the student will be liable for an additional 4 credit overload fee ($TBD).
+Should students choose to transfer back the fifth course, the student will be liable for an additional 4 credit overload fee ($5,577.50).
 Students are responsible for all other expenses, including housing and other non-academic costs for which they will be billed directly by the program provider or host institution.
 NU tuition will cover lab fees abroad, however NU tuition does not cover materials, equipment or field trips.
 Please consult the relevant course syllabus for a general idea of what is required for each class, though some details may change over time.
 Students are also responsible for arranging and purchasing their own flights.

 Tuscania: The countryside surrounding the town forms part of a nationally protected nature reserve, and has one of the richest collections of archaeological remains in the world.
 The town is strategically positioned for quick trips to the beach, to volcanic lakes and hot springs, as well as for visits to the nearby towns of Viterbo and Tarquinia.
 The central location also allows for easy access to Rome, Florence, Siena, Pisa and Assisi for day trips.